huaminghuangtw/Evergreen-Notes/Permanent-Notes/Work hard.md

 ---

-Work as hard as you can, but don't forget to rest with the same intensity.
+Work as hard as you can, but don’t forget to rest with the same intensity.

 ![](Pasted%20image%2020251113144844.png)